 Satartia is very much a car-oriented village.
 This is because the population of Satartia isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-As is often the case in a small village, Satartia doesn't have a public transportation system that people use for their commute.
+Satartia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Satartia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Satartia, 21.43% have at least a bachelor's degree.
+The education level of Satartia citizens is a little higher than the average for US cities and towns: 21.43% of adults in Satartia have at least a bachelor's degree.

 The per capita income in Satartia in 2022 was $55,997, which is wealthy relative to Mississippi and the nation.
 This equates to an annual income of $223,988 for a family of four.